ejb/elliotbentley.com/_posts/2016-05-09-how-my-code-has-changed-since-2014.md

 title: "2014’s JavaScript versus today’s (or: How my old code holds up today)"
 ---

-It's been over two years now since I started at the Wall Street Journal.
-One of the most tangible results of those two years has been a dramatic improvement in the quality of the code I write.
+It's been over two years now since I started at the Wall Street Journal -- back when I went from an amateur enthusiast programmer to a 'professional'.

-Most of my projects have been bespoke client-side apps with short shelf lives, which provides an opportunity to experiment and quickly learn what works (and what doesn't!).
+One of the most tangible results of these two years is that my code is cleaner and clearer than ever before.
+Most of my projects have been bespoke client-side apps with short shelf lives, which have provided opportunities to experiment and quickly learn what works (and what doesn't!).

 Here's how the code I wrote for interactive graphics in early 2014 compares to the code I write now.